ywatanabe1989/ELMO/elisp/_sea/FEEDBACK.md

 - **Modularity**: Continue to modularize code, separating concerns into different files and modules for clarity.

-- **Testing**: Implement a testing framework using ERT (Emacs Lisp Regression Testing) to write tests for your functions, as you've begun to do in `ninja-verify-installation.el`.
+- **Testing**: Implement a testing framework using ERT (Emacs Lisp Regression Testing) to write tests for your functions, as you've begun to do in `elmo-verify-installation.el`.

 - **Error Logging**: Centralize error logging to capture and handle exceptions uniformly across modules.